awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-notificationconfiguration-config-filter-s3key.md

 ## Properties<a name="aws-properties-s3-bucket-notificationconfiguration-config-filter-s3key-properties"></a>

 `Rules`  <a name="cfn-s3-bucket-notificationconfiguraiton-config-filter-s3key-rules"></a>
-A list of containers for the key value pair that defines the criteria for the filter rule\.
+A list of containers for the key\-value pair that defines the criteria for the filter rule\.
 *Required*: Yes
 *Type*: List of [FilterRule](aws-properties-s3-bucket-notificationconfiguration-config-filter-s3key-rules.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)